orazionelson/cocktail/README.md

 ## Cocktail

-<b>Version 0.0.1 alpha</b>
+<b>Version 0.0.2 alpha</b>

 Cocktail is a fast front-end builder.
 It takes the basic code by [Codeigniter-Boilerplate](http://ariok.github.io/codeigniter-boilerplate/) but upgrades Codeigniter to version 3, HTML5Boileplate to v.
-5. Then it adds Bootstrap (v.3) and bundles several scripts to improve your job.
+5. Then it adds Bootstrap (v.3) and bundles several scripts to improve your job.#

 Cocktail is NOT a end user product, at this stage is more or less a bucket of prototypes and scripts built on top of three solid frameworks.